Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 5. The Pain Is Sharp, Localized, and Unrelenting

 The pain of a fracture usually starts suddenly, intensely, and at a specific spot.
-It does not improve with rest or over-the-counter pain relievers.
-It also does not improve with even the slightest movement.
+Fracture pain is often severe, specific, and sometimes worse with movement.

-The pain of a sprain, on the other hand, is often less severe.
-It also lessens with some rest and elevation of the injured limb.
+Both sprains and fractures can cause a lot of pain.
+The pain of a sprain lessens with some rest and elevation of the injured limb.
 However, medical sources emphasize the presence of severe pain as a sign of a fracture.

 Read More: Wrist Fractures: Most Common Types and What Recovery Looks Like